wsaulius/cs-banks/README.md

 The mid-effort is to write a GUI client with the buttons for Deposit and Withdraw using one of the methodologies listed above: WinForms, WPF, UWP or MAUI.

-The maximum is to write a Dockerfile that deploys the program within a container, runnig Alpine
+The maximum is to write a Dockerfile that deploys the program within a container, running Alpine
-Linux and .NET core program in the command line.
+Linux and .NET core console program in the command line.

+Bonus points: use Reflection and IDisposible in the process.